exilonium/exilonium/README.md

 - Breaking Arch and reinstalling it
 - Commit messages: "fixed stuff", "updates", "nice"
 - Pushing directly to main.
-- Binge Mental Outlaw and Louis Rossmann instead of Theo.
+- Binge watch Mental Outlaw and Louis Rossmann instead of Theo.

 ---